adrianrubio96/SVDD_plus_PTransf/README.md

 ## Pytorch implementation of a Particle Transformer as a SVDD for anomaly detection.
-This particular branch is used in the context of Particle Physics, performing unsuperised learning of simulated collisions in the ATLAS detector, for which the DarkMachines dataset is being used.
-The purpose is to test how competitive a powerfull architecture performs, such as the Transformers, when performing unsupervised learning to search for New Physics.
+This repository is used in the context of Particle Physics, performing unsupervised learning of simulated collisions in the ATLAS detector, for which the DarkMachines dataset is being used.
+The purpose is to test how competitive the most powerful classifiers are when performing unsupervised learning to search for New Physics.

+For the moment, three architectures have been implemented:
+* A simple Multi-Layer Perceptron: used as a benchmark to compare with more sophisticated networks.
+* Particle Transformer: adaptation of a Transformer architecture to particle physics, which already showed the best performance for jet tagging.
+* ParticleNet: graph NN that makes use of the EdgeConv and the Dinamic Graph CNN technique methods, which also showed the best performance for jet tagging before Particle Transformer was developed.

+A DeepSVDD approach is used in order to adapt such complex architectures for an anomaly detection task.
+This is achieved by adding some fully connected layers to the end of these networks, in which the last layer represents the latent space and each event will be represented as a point in such hyper-space.
+In the same way as a standard SVDD, the training is performed by minimising a loss function computed as the distance to a particular center.

 ## Setup at IFIC machines (ARTEMISA)
 First, we install python3.9 inside the ATLAS setup (Python 3.9.12 is being used):